daquexian/onnx-simplifier/README.md

 ## In-script workflow

-If you would like to embed ONNX simplifier in another script, it is just that simple.
+If you would like to embed ONNX simplifier python package in another script, it is just that simple.

 ```python
 import onnx